 Unlike the OTC markets in which negotiation for prices takes place, there are no such negotiations in an auction market.
 Buyers and sellers are not in direct touch with each other.
 Trading is done only by means of matching of highest bid price with the lowest offer price through the automated software system.
 Till the time these two don’t match, there is no occurrence of a trade.

 In modern times, trades in an auction market occur electronically.
-Hence, matching of bids and offers is done instantly and simultaneously with their placing.
-This has made the auction process much faster, accurate, and convenient.
-Also, a large number of buyers and sellers can easily trade in the market, without being present physically.
+Hence, matching bids and offers are done instantly and simultaneously with their placing.
+This has made the auction process much faster, more accurate, and more convenient.
+Also, a large number of buyers and sellers can easily trade in the market without being present physically.
 This was not the case in the “open outcry method” marketplace.
-But this system does not allow any sort of one-to-one or direct interaction and negotiation between the parties involved on both the sides-selling and purchasing.
+But this system does not allow any sort of one-to-one or direct interaction and negotiation.
+Between the parties involved in both the sides-selling and purchasing.

 What are Double Auction Markets?